dmtsys/weblocaltime/README.md

 This seems fine but there are two problems:

 - some users prefer the 24h format and it is additional mental overhead to convert `8 pm` into `20h` etc.
-- there are edge cases at `noon`
+- there are edge cases at `noon` / `midnight`

-Edge case is:
+Example edge case here is:

 `Friday Nov 27 at 12:05 pm`

-Most users not readily familiar with 12h format are instantly confused by this.
+Most users who are not readily familiar with 12h format are instantly confused by this.
 Is this 5 minutes after midnight or noon?
 The default `Intl` browser implementation even reports this is as `0:05 pm` which is extremely confusing.
-This does mean `noon` (midnight is `0:00 am`) but we shouldn't be expected to know that if we are not native users of 12h time format.
+This does mean `noon` (midnight is `0:00 am` - non standard or `12:00 am`) but we shouldn't be expected to know these intricacies if we are not native users of 12h time format.

 ## Solution specification